 America’s future has never been brighter.
 The U.S. has the best universities, hospitals and businesses on the planet, and our people are the most entrepreneurial and innovative in the world, from the factory floor to the executive suite.
 We have by far the widest, deepest and most transparent capital markets, and a citizenry with an unparalleled work ethic and “can do” attitude.

-American ingenuity, technology and capital markets have created dramatic improvements in communications, transportation, manufacturing, computing, retailing, food production, construction, healthcare, finance, pharmaceuticals, robotics, sensors, artificial intelligence, genetics and dozens of other industries.
+American ingenuity, technology and capital markets have created dramatic improvements in communications, transportation, manufacturing, computing, retailing, food production, construction, healthcare, finance, pharmaceuticals, robotics, sensors, artificial intelligence, genetics, 3-D printing and dozens of other industries.

 The notion that America is an exceptional nation is not, as some would argue, just a crude strain of patriotism.

-If you’re looking for something to celebrate today, try this: Americans are living longer, healthier, safer, richer, freer lives than any people in history.
+If you’re looking for something to celebrate this weekend, try this: Americans are living longer, richer, freer lives than at any time in history.